swisscom/cdr-client/README.md

 The CDR Client is triggered by a scheduler and synchronizes by the given delay time the files from the CDR API.

 ### Functionality
-For each defined connector the CDR Client calls the defined endpoints of the CDR API.
+For each defined connector the CDR Client calls the defined endpoint of the CDR API.

+#### Document Download

 For each connector one file after the other is pulled.
 Each file is written into a temporary folder defined as 'local-folder'.
 The file is named after the received 'cdr-document-uuid' header that is a unique identifier created by the CDR API.